guru-CAST/AIP_SnapshotCleaner/README.md

 <strong>AIP_SnapshotCleaner</strong>

-This script can be used to cleanup oudated snapshots in CAST AIP.
-Snapshots are cleanup using the retention criteria specified in the resources/AIPCleaner.yaml file.
+This script can be used to cleanup older snapshots in CAST AIP.
+Snapshots are cleaned up based on  the retention criteria specified in the resources/AIPCleaner.yaml file.

 <strong>Prerequisites</strong>:<br>
 The script is written in Python.
-Ensure that you have Python 3.6 or above installed.
+Ensure that you have Python <b>3.6</b> or above installed.
 It uses the following Python packages.
 Ensure these are installed using the Python PIP command.
 PIP installs dependent packages, where needed.

 <li>requests</li>